 In this research project, we developed a new algorithm based on the knowledge of statistical mechanics to maximize the hardware performance of the Ising machine.
-It is expected that this research will not only provide technology basic development of software for existing Ising machines, but also lead to the research and development of new Ising machines based on new concepts and new internal algorithms.
+It is expected that this research will not only provide technology the basic for the development of software for existing Ising machines, but also lead to the research and development of new Ising machines based on new concepts and new internal algorithms.